Who were the Missing Princes?

 How do we hope to achieve it?

-The Missing Princes Project is a Cold Case History, employing forensic analysis of the people and events surrounding the disappearance of the sons of Edward IV to open exciting new lines of investigation.
-At the same time, the project will initiate searches for neglected archival material in the UK and overseas.
+The Missing Princes Project is a Cold Case History investigation employing the same principles and practices as a modern police investigation, and this is what is new.
+It is not an academic study or exercise although it does naturally involve the examination of all contemporary and near contemporary source material, but it is in its intelligence gathering and modern investigative methodology that offers an exciting opportunity and a new 360 degree approach in terms of this abiding mystery.
+The modern investigation is employing forensic analysis of the people and events surrounding the disappearance of the sons of Edward IV to open exciting new lines of investigation.
+At the same time, the project is initiating searches for neglected archival material in the UK and overseas.

 Cold Case History Investigation Methodology: